 In the event that there are still child-related issues, experts such as a counselor or a child custody evaluator could be utilized.
 Also, if mental health concerns are an issue during the divorce, custody evaluations and/or psychological evaluations can be requested.
 Keep in mind that these requests can also sometimes be done at the temporary orders hearing as well, described above.

 After the inventories are completed and if no experts need to be hired, you and your attorney can come up with a settlement proposal.
 This is a detailed proposal of who gets what in the divorce.
-The settlement proposal can be for both the children issues as well as the property, or just one or the other.
+The settlement proposal can be for both the children's issues as well as the property, or just one or the other.

 You and your spouse have two choices in divorce: either to agree or to go to trial.

 Before the Court will let you go to final trial, they typically require both spouses to go to mediation.
-Mediation allows both parties to work with a neutral third party to negotiate terms of the divorce and hopefully reach an agreement.
+Mediation allows both parties to work with a neutral third party to negotiate the terms of the divorce and hopefully reach an agreement.

 We find that mediation is a highly effective way to avoid the time, cost, and stress of a final trial.
 The majority of divorces settle either at or before mediation.
-The mediation process consists of you and your attorney in one room, the opposing party and their attorney in another room, and a mediator who goes back and forth to try and reach an agreement amongst the parties.
+The mediation process consists of you and your attorney in one room, the opposing party and their attorney in another room, and a mediator who goes back and forth to try and reach an agreement among the parties.

 If an agreement is reached, a MSA (mediated settlement agreement) is signed.
 This agreement is binding and cannot be changed.
 Once both parties sign the settlement, an Agreed Final Decree of Divorce is signed, and the parties do not have to go to trial.